R.I.P. Mel Baggs 1980-2020

 April 14, 2020.

 The campaign didn’t last very long.
 Mel Baggs quickly killed it.
-Mel, also being nonverbal autistic, took a self-portrait in a similar pose…
+Mel, being nonverbal autistic (and who used the pronouns “sie” and “hir”) took a self-portrait in a similar pose…

-…and posted it with the following text, typed with the communcation device that sie blogged, emailed, and socialized with…
+…and posted it with the following text, typed with the communication device that sie blogged, emailed, and socialized with…

 “This is what I look like when I’m trying to relax, or zone out a little, or shut off vision so that I can hear what is going on around me.
 I have no doubt that someone could use this image to show the tragedy and despair inherent in autism . . .
 Black-and-white images such as these, and the captions that go along with them, are designed to create a reaction.
 Most often, disability organizations, run by non-disabled people, use them to elicit pity — and money, at the expense of the truth.
 Look at the autistic person in her own world, they say.
 Isn’t it tragic?
 What I am doing in this photograph is no different than someone curling up with a good book to unwind after a long day . . .
 Some autistic people would even say that it’s bad to publish pictures that look like this.
 Better to publish the ones that make us look like real people.
 Those are the better pictures…I say that plays straight into the hand of people who think there’s something wrong with the way we look.”